LeenaKim/LeenaKim.github.io/_posts/fundamentals/datastructure/2021-08-16-Ordered_data_structure.md

 - A basic linked memory structure is a Linked List, which consists of zero or more `ListNodes` lined together and a **head** pointer.
 - A linked list provides a flexible alternative to an array.

+# Array VS LinkedList

+- to be updated soon